AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InternalElementType/CreateMirror.md

 InternalElementType.CreateMirror Method
 =======================================
-AutomationML 2.1 APICreates a new mirror element from this InternalElement
+Creates a new mirror element from this InternalElement

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)